hmcts/java-logging/java-logging-appinsights/README.md

 - CloudRoleNameInitializer

 `WebSyntheticRequestTelemetryInitializer` provides functionality to separate out requests via so called Synthetic Source tag.
-Unfortunately, custom headers are package private.
-In order to use this feature add following headers at will:

-- When `SyntheticTest-Source` is present:
-  - `SyntheticTest-Source` as Source name
+All headers are available in helper class [SyntheticHeaders](java-logging-appinsights/src/main/java/uk/gov/hmcts/reform/logging/appinsights/SyntheticHeaders).
+All headers are optional and by default will be assumed `Application Insights Availability Monitoring` as Synthetic source name.
+Additionally default setup tries to include `SyntheticTest-RunId` and `SyntheticTest-Location` if present.
+For particular requests required to be separated, case can provide additional header `SyntheticTest-Source` which will replace default source name.
+Along with custom Source name there are more optional headers to be applied at will:

 - `SyntheticTest-UserId`
 - `SyntheticTest-SessionId`
 - `SyntheticTest-OperationId`
 - `SyntheticTest-TestName`
-  - `SyntheticTest-RunId`
-  - `SyntheticTest-Location`
-- Otherwise:
-  - `Application Insights Availability Monitoring` as Source name
 - `SyntheticTest-RunId`
 - `SyntheticTest-Location`

 #### Developer mode